Rommert Schram

 What skills is Rommert Schram known for?

-Rommert Schram has skills like Climate Change, Water Management, Environmental Awareness, Agriculture, Water, Environmental Impact Assessment, Rural Development, Sustainability, Sustainable Energy, Energy Policy, Africa, Sustainable Development.
+Rommert Schram is listed with skills including Climate Change, Water Management, Environmental Awareness, Agriculture, Water, Environmental Impact Assessment, Rural Development, and Sustainability.